SAP-samples/abap-exercises-codejam/exercises/ex2/README.md

 7. Your code should now look like this.
 <br>![](/exercises/ex2/images/02_01_0070.png)

-8. Open the browser and go to the following URL. https://api.sap.com/api/API_BANKDETAIL_SRV/resource  Click “Log On“.
+8. Open the browser and go to the following URL and click “Log On“. https://api.sap.com/api/API_BANKDETAIL_SRV/resource
 <br>![](/exercises/ex2/images/02_01_0080.png)

 9. Click “Show API Key“.